tiben20/BloodCraftEZLife/README.md

 ### Bind Last button
 Will try to bind familiar, the last one that you have binded before.
 Will not work if:
-- You checked content of another box (as it selects it as current box)
+- You checked content of another box (as it selects it as current box to get fam list)
-- Server was restarted and reset your current selected box In all other cases it would persist even when client is restarted.
+- Server was restarted and reset your current selected box

+In all other cases it would persist even when client is restarted.

 ### * button